 From August 2014 to April 2017, Mr. Tenne served as the Vice President of Finance and Chief Financial Officer of Itamar Medical Ltd. From March 2005 until April 2013, Mr. Tenne served as the Chief Financial Officer of Ormat Technologies, Inc., a company listed on the New York Stock Exchange and on the Tel Aviv Stock Exchange.
 From January 2006 until April 2013, Mr. Tenne also served as the Chief Financial Officer of Ormat Industries Ltd., an Israeli holding company which was listed on the Tel-Aviv Stock Exchange and was the parent company of Ormat Technologies, Inc. From 2003 to 2005, Mr. Tenne was the Chief Financial Officer of Treofan Germany GmbH & Co.
 KG, a German company, which is engaged in the development, production, and marketing of oriented polypropylene films.
 From 1997 until 2003, Mr. Tenne was a partner in PwC Israel.
 Mr. Tenne holds a B.A. in Accounting and Economics and an M.B.A. from Tel Aviv University.
 Mr. Tenne is also a Certified Public Accountant in Israel.

 Chief Executive Officer

 Amir served as an integral part of the finance team at the Sapir Organization for nearly five years.
 Prior to joining the Sapir Organization, Amir served in financial leadership roles at Adam America and as an audit senior at Deloitte.
-Civically, he is active in Jewish organizations, including the Israeli American Counsel.
+Civically, he is active in Jewish organizations, including the Israeli American Council.
 Amir, who holds a BA in accounting and business management and is a licensed CPA in Israel, also served in the IDF as a company commander.

 Chief Financial Officer